cproctor/retro/documentation/source/introduction.rst

     game = Game([ship, asteroid], {"score": 0}, board_size=(WIDTH, HEIGHT))
     game.play()

-Your code should now look like this ::ref:`asteroid_v1`.
+Your code should now look like :ref:`nav_v1`.
 Test it out a few times.

 But we want lots of asteroids!
 Let's write another agent class for an AsteroidSpawner, which will possibly spawn an asteroid each turn::

+    from random import randint

     class AsteroidSpawner:
         display = False